Karthi736/AI-Based-Transformer-Health-Monitoring-System/Documentation/Simulation_Details.md

 Temperature or load is increased.

-Expected result:
+**Expected Result:**

 - Risk level increases
 - Health score decreases
 - Warning indication is generated
-- LCD displays updated condition
+- LCD displays the updated condition

 ### Critical Condition

-Temperature/load conditions are increased to a critical level.
+Temperature and/or load conditions are increased to a critical level.

-Expected result:
+**Expected Result:**

 - Critical risk is detected
 - Relay protection is activated